 Owen Sound: The Port City by Paul White, Dundurn Press

 In the summer of 2020, I completed a M.A. in history at the University of Western Ontario.
 My thesis was about the Bruce Peninsula, "The Impact of the Forest Products and Tourism Industries on the Development of the Bruce Peninsula, 1850-2019."
-You can access a copy of my thesis here.

 In history articles, you will learn about the heroic, but tragic, sailing career of Captain Andrew Port.